19 Mar Lowa Zephyr GTX MID TF – Before You Buy

 As some of you may know we have been using the LOWA Zephyr GTX MID TF boots for almost 3 years now.
 We even like them so much we got ourselves a pair in black now as well.

-But before we dig into this subject, make sure to subscribe to our blog page by filling in the form on your right.
-Also don’t forget to share our blogpost by using the share buttons on your left.
+But before we dig into this subject, make sure to subscribe to our blog page by filling in the form.
+Also Make sure to visit our Youtube Channel by clicking the button..
 Have a look at our store shop.reconbrothers.com for quality tactical stuff.
 Products like this particular pair of boots and many other boots from LOWA can all be found on our shop as well.

 The general fit